New Zealand Chinese Language Week

 基督城市图书馆与您共庆新西兰中文周

 New Zealand Chinese Language Week (NZCLW) is a initiative designed to increase Chinese language learning in New Zealand.
 NZCLW seeks to bridge the cultural and linguistic knowledge gap between China and New Zealand by delivering fun and practical initiatives that assist Kiwis to learn Chinese.
-New Zealand Chinese Language Week 2023 is on from 17 September to 23 September.
+New Zealand Chinese Language Week 2024 is on from 22 September to 28 September.
+2024 is the tenth anniversary of the celebration.

 The events and programmes held at Christchurch City Libraries for NZ Chinese Language Week will be mainly delivered in Mandarin, with some featuring Cantonese rhymes / songs.
 Other Chinese languages spoken in Aotearoa include Hokkien, Hakka, and Teochew.
 Find out more about Chinese languages in Aotearoa.